Frequently Asked Questions

 Jobs are not guaranteed in any special field, state or salary and students MUST choose from among the jobs posted on job portal.

 Explore Your World and our programme sponsors will offer one job placement to each participant.
+Once your registration documents and your first deposit payment have been marked as valid, you will get access to our job marketplace to select a job from.
 We currently do not offer the self-arranged option that allows students to get their own jobs.

 Yes, applicants who want to travel together can do so.
 However, it is not a guarantee that friends will get accepted for the same job, in the same state as all applicants must be interviewed by employers.
 During the interview process, applicants can let the employer know that they plan to travel as a pair or in a group, but this does not mean everyone will automatically be approved.